wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 ![Results of tests Custom Elements Everywhere .com ran on the compatibility of Web Components in an Angular application with descriptions on how Angular handles data and events.](/content/blog/using-web-components-in-an-angular-application-joyful-fun/custom-elements-everywhere-angular.jpg "Custom-Elements-Everywhere.com Angular results")

 Angular passes all tests with a total score of 100%.
-This means that the way Angular handles data and events are fully compatible with Web Components.
+This means that the way Angular handles data and events is fully compatible with Web Components.

 Let’s take a look at some code.
-Here is the application we will build: Angular Answers.
+Here is the application we're going to build: Angular Answers.
 Do you know the answer?

 <iframe src="https://codesandbox.io/embed/agitated-leavitt-rzs14?fontsize=14&hidenavigation=1&module=%2Fsrc%2Fapp%2Fapp.component.ts&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"